pnikonowicz/codekata/gemfire/create-regions/text.md

-# create regions
+# Create Regions

 Now that a GemFire cluster is running we should want to do something with it.
-One of the more common uses for GemFire is for it to store data.
+One of the more common uses for GemFire is to store data.
 In order to do that, we need to specify where data goes.
 And for that, we introduce regions.
 Let's create some regions now.

 ```plain